Bachelor of Psychology (Honours) (1865)

 Accreditation

-This program is accredited by the Australian Psychology Accreditation Council (APAC) on the basis that it meets all the APAC Accreditation Standards (June 2010) for a four year sequence of study in psychology.
-This program has been submitted for re-accreditation for five years from 2022.
+This Program is accredited by the Australian Psychology Accreditation Council (APAC) on the basis that it meets all the APAC Accreditation Standards (2019) for a fourth year sequence of study in psychology.

 Admission